sebastien-riou/DryGASCON/README.md

 As DryGASCON core permutation is closely related to ASCON, much of the cryptanalysis work done on ASCON can be adapted to DryGASCON.
 All it takes is a reordering of the bits and change of few constants.

 ## Cryptanalysis challenges
-To encourage more analysis of DryGASCON, I offer the following challenges:
+Cryptanalysis Challenge:
-Cryptanalysis Challenge: for each the reward is a full size bottle of chartreuse - DryGASCON-128 F function: how many rounds in G function can you break- DryGASCON-256 F function: same as above
+* DryGASCON-128 F function: how many rounds in G function can you break ?
+* DryGASCON-256 F function: same as above

-As DryGASCON is not readily analyzable using classical Cryptanalysis tools, the challenges above may require much more involvement than some of you can afford.
-For this reason, easier challenges are also offered.
+As DryGASCON is not readily analyzable using classical Cryptanalysis tools, the challenges above may require to develop entirely new tools.

-Classical Cryptanalysis Challenges: for each the reward is a 20cl bottle of chartreuse
+Classical Cryptanalysis Challenges:
 * DryGASCON-128 G function: assuming you can xor a 128 bit input value with C 128 LSBs, how many rounds can you break by observing R ?
 * DryGASCON-256 G function: same as above
-* DryGASCON-128 F function, with the assumption that "X" is known to the attacker Each reward will be attributed to the author of the best result at the time of Round 3 candidates announcement.
+* DryGASCON-128 F function, with the assumption that "X" is known to the attacker

 ## Side channel attack challenges
-* Write up a strategy to mount a side channel attack allowing key recovery on DryGASCON: reward is an FPGA board (the board targeted by the FPGA project in this repo)
+* Write up a strategy to mount a side channel attack allowing key recovery on DryGASCON.
-* Perform a side channel attack on the FPGA project and recover the full key: reward is a full size bottle of chartreuse.
+* Perform a side channel attack on the FPGA project and recover the full key.

-What is "chartreuse" ?
-* Answer 1: This is a spirit originally made by monks, from herbs gathered from the Chartreuse mountains which happens to be the place where DryGASCON was designed.
-* Answer 2: Something much better than Belgian beers :-p

 ## How to build C implementations ?
 From Implementations folder, launch the following command: